Thursday 17 December 2015

 What are the healthcare technology trends predicted for 2016?

-The technological innovations of the last year are having a huge impact on the increasing investment into new technologies within the NHS.
+The technological innovations of the last year are having a huge impact on the increasing investment into new and emerging technologies within the NHS.
 As we look back on last year’s developments, we thought it would be fitting to consider the various challenges facing the NHS and what healthcare and technology trends are offering in an effort to provide efficient, practical solutions.

 This said, what are the problems that healthcare organisations need to respond to in 2016 in order to create a successful NHS?